 Gregg’s practice reflects his considerable expertise in both business management and law.
 From 1981-2001 he worked in the technology sector with roles spanning from successful startup entrepreneur to management roles of increasing responsibility in Fortune 500 companies.
-From 1997-2001 he participated in the early turnaround of Apple, Inc. following the return of Steve Jobs to the company.
-Since 2002 Gregg has counseled business clients on many aspects of running their businesses, with an emphasis on practical solutions for both growth initiatives and risk mitigation.
-Today he assists clients with the formation, operation, sale/purchase and winding down of business entities, in addition to handling a wide range of every day transactions in business and real estate.
-Gregg also specializes in technology and unfair competition matters including trademark, trade dress, and marketing related issues.
+From 1990-2001 he served in various roles at Apple, Inc. and participated in the early turnaround the company following the return of Steve Jobs as CEO.
+Since 2002 Gregg has counseled business clients on many aspects of running their businesses, with an emphasis on practical solutions for scaling growth and mitigation risk.
+Today his practice focuses on general business and real estate matters with a particular emphasis on advising business and real estate owners on structuring and negotiating sale/purchase transactions.
+Gregg also has extensive expertise in technology and unfair competition matters including trademark, trade dress, and marketing related issues.
 He also advises members of family-owned businesses on succession planning techniques using a combination of business structuring and estate planning tools.
-His rare combination of real world business experience and legal skills make him uniquely qualified in his service to the business community, business owners, and the legal profession.
+His unique combination of first hand business experience and legal skills provide a broad base of knowledge in his service to the business community, real estate owners, and the legal profession.

 M.B.A., University of Kansas, 1996